Edennyk/DynamicTable/README.md

 Description
 =
-generate a dynamic table, rows, and cells and random number within a range of numbers and storing the values within the dynamically generated table.
+A dynamic table, rows, and cells and random number within a range of numbers and storing the values within the dynamically generated table.

 ScreenShots
 ============